FAQs

 Myths about Odonata

-While dragonflies and damselflies are in reality completely harmless to humans, a number of myths have arisen about them, here are a few that can be ‘debunked’.
+Although dragonflies and damselflies are completely harmless to humans, several myths persist.
+Here are a few that can be debunked.

 • Dragonflies sting – Not true